 - Over the past 3 years, rent for a 3-bedroom place in Houston has increased by about 24%.

 - Renter-occupied households in Houston account for 52% of the total occupied housing units in the metropolitan area.

-- Most affordable neighborhoods in Houston for renters include El Dorado-Oates Prairie, Langwood, and Trinity-Houston Gardens where rents are less than $1,000 per month.
+- Most affordable neighborhoods in Houston for renters include El Dorado-Oates Prairie, East Little York, and Pleasantville Area where average rents are $1,100 per month or less.

-- Most expensive neighborhoods in Houston for renters include Greenway-Upper Kirby, University Place, and The Museum District where rents can go as high as $4,000 per
+- Most expensive neighborhoods in Houston for renters include Greenway-Upper Kirby, University Place, and The Museum District where average rents range between $4,175 and $5,065 per month.

 Two ways that real estate investors can forecast the potential demand for rental property in Houston are by reviewing the historic price changes and the affordability of housing in the metropolitan area.

 Each month Freddie Mac publishes a house price index report (FMHPI) that updates the short- and long-term trends of home prices in all major markets in the U.S.

 The most recent FMHPI from Freddie for the Houston-The Woodlands-Sugar Land, TX MSA reveals: